-Green tea has been associated with several health benefits, including weight loss, due to its rich nutritional and antioxidant makeup.
+Green tea may have several health benefits due to its rich nutritional and antioxidant content.
+One of these benefits could be weight loss.

 More recently, green tea has been linked to weight loss.
 This article will look at the evidence behind this claim, as well as the most effective methods of consuming green tea to help with weight loss.